-This 6139 includes its original stainless-steel bracelet, nylon NATO strap, springbar tool, and Pelican travel case.
+This 6139 includes an Uncle Seiko stainless-steel bracelet, nylon NATO strap, springbar tool, and Pelican travel case.

-DIAL: Original dark blue proof-signed dial.
-Original hands, to include the two-piece large red chronograph seconds sweep hand.
-Day/date complication – with Spanish/English variants – at 3 o’clock position works as designed.
+DIAL: Dark blue proof-signed dial.
+Hands include the correct two-piece large red chronograph seconds sweep hand seen on these early Ceverts.
+Day/date complication – with Roman/English variants – at 3 o’clock position works as designed.

-CASE: Original 41mm x 43.5mm stainless steel case.
-Case lines are sharp, with notch above recessed crown; original caseback.
-Original inner tachmeyer, with surprisingely no fade, rotates smoothly as designed.
+CASE: Stainless-steel case measures 41mm x 43.5mm, with sharp caselines, with notch above recessed crown; matching caseback.
+Inner tachmeyer, with slight fade, rotates smoothly as designed.

 CRYSTAL: New Seiko 6139-correct Hardlex crystal, no scratches or blemishes.

-BAND: This 6139 comes with its original "H-link" stainless-steel bracelet, with tight links that will fit up to an approx. 7.75 inch wrist.
-This Cevert also comes with a black nylon NATO strap, with stainless-steel hardware.
+BAND: This 6139 comes with a high quality Uncle Seiko "presidential" stainless-steel bracelet, with tight links that will fit up to an approx. 8.5 inch wrist.
+This Cevert also comes with a dark blye and red nylon NATO strap, with stainless-steel hardware.

 CHRONOGRAPH PUSHERS: Chronograph pushers depress with a satisfying click and resets designed to zero with no issue.